-This sixth book in the Mrs Hudson series comes out on the 9th April 2020.
-Charlie Chaplin makes another appearance, this time joining Mrs. Hudson and Holmes as they work to solve a murder committed backstage at the Lyceum Theatre.
-Copies can be pre-ordered on our website with an extra bonus - the kids at Happy Life Children's home we'll plant you a tree for every book sold.
+In the sixth book in the Mrs Hudson series Charlie Chaplin makes another appearance, this time joining Mrs. Hudson and Holmes as they work to solve a murder committed backstage at the Lyceum Theatre.
+Copies can be ordered on our website - or via Amazon USA , Strand Magazine, Amazon UK and Book Depository (free worldwide shipping)

 By 1905, Sherlock Holmes had ascended to the peak of his powers and popularity.
 Indeed, exploits of the famed detective could no longer be confined to the printed page.
 Holmes had become the subject of a well-received play – by the public if not the critics – that opened in 1899 and, after a long run at New York's Garrick Theater, was taken on a nationwide tour across the United States.
 In 1901, the play, aptly titled Sherlock Holmes, crossed the ocean to receive an equally enthusiastic response at London's Lyceum Theatre.
 Simultaneously, a touring company brought Sherlock Holmes to towns and cities throughout England and Wales, assuring that, to the extent possible, no one would be denied the pleasure of witnessing the detective's besting of Moriarty, or his success in winning the heart of Alice Faulkner, whom audiences happily recognised as Irene Adler's doppelganger.